knasim/bylaws/bylaws.md

 -
 11.2.
 In case of dissolution of the corporation, the assets will pay off all indebtedness and all creditors.
 #
-[ANNOTATION:

-BY &#39;Eric Taylor&#39;
-ON &#39;2018-11-27T11:03:00&#39;ET
-NOTE: &#39;This is the recommended general IRS language.
-I would also consider having the preferred option to be that the remaining funds go to BCMS&#39;
-NOTE: &#39; as I put in.&#39;]
 Upon the dissolution of any Realm, any funds remaining after paying or making provision for the payment of all liabilities of the realm shall be distributed to BMCS, or to one or more regularly organized and qualified nonprofit organizations with similar exempt purposes as the Organization that shall at that time qualify as an exempt organization(s) under Section 501(c)(3) of the Internal Revenue Code, as amended from time to time, in such manner as the Board of Directors shall determine.
 Any such assets not so disposed of shall be disposed of by a Court of Competent Jurisdiction of the county in which the principal office of the realm is then located, exclusively for such purposes or to such organization or organizations, as said Court shall determine, which are organized and operated exclusively for such purposes.
 - 11.3.
 The properties and assets of BMCS are irrevocably dedicated to charitable purposes.
 No part of the net earnings, properties, or assets of this corporation, on dissolution or otherwise, shall inure to the benefit of any private person or individual, or any member, Director or officer of the BMCS.
   -
 oo11.3.1.
 Whenever a member, director or officer has a financial or personal interest in any matter coming before s
-#
-[ANNOTATION:

-BY &#39;Eric Taylor&#39;
-ON &#39;2018-11-27T11:18:00&#39;ET
-NOTE: &#39;I included a draft of the Conflict of Interest Policy for you as a separate document.
-I strongly recommend using the one I sent you, as it tracks the IRS recommended language on conflicts policies.&#39;] uch member, director or officer, must comply with the BMCS Conflict of Interest Policy, which is hereby incorporated in full by reference.
 - 11.4.
 Unless otherwise specifically determined by the Officers of BMCS or otherwise required by law, formal contracts and other corporate instruments and documents shall be executed, signed or endorsed by the President, Vice-President, and by the Treasurer.
   - 11.4.1.
 All checks and drafts drawn on banks or other depositories of funds to the credit of the corporation, or on special accounts of BMCS, shall be signed by such person or persons as the Board shall authorize to do so.
 - 11.5.
 The Officers may accept on behalf of BMCS any contribution, gift, bequest, or devise for the general purposes of or for any special purpose of BMCS not inconsistent with the charitable limitations permitted by applicable law.
 Upon receipt, the officer will immediately issue a receipt to the donor and submit copies for Officers and War Council records.
 A report of contributions received must be disclosed quarterly to War Council.